thinkerers/barades/DEPLOYMENT.md

 # Barades.com: Deployment Reference Guide

-This document explains the production deployment architecture for the Barades TFE project.
-It covers the services used, the CI/CD workflow, and key operational procedures for maintenance and troubleshooting.

 ## 1. High-Level Overview

 The deployment strategy is split across best-in-class providers, coordinated by a central CI/CD workflow: